islamicity24/AmazonCity/Mod  13/Challenge Lab/Implementing a Serverless Architecture for the Cafe.md

 19. Create a new email subscription to the topic.
 Use an email address that you can easily access for this lab.

 20. Confirm the email subscription from your email client.
-Note: If you don't receive an email confirmation, check your Junk or Spam folder.
+**Note**: If you don't receive an email confirmation, check your Junk or Spam folder.

 21. Return to the browser tab with the multiple-choice questions for this lab, and answer the following question:

-Question 4: Will you receive an email message if you do not confirm the topic subscription?
+**Question 4**: Will you receive an email message if you do not confirm the topic subscription?

 ## Task 6: Testing the salesAnalysisReport Lambda function

 Before creating the daily reporting event, you must test that the salesAnalysisReport Lambda function works correctly.

-22. Create a test for the salesAnalysisReport Lambda function.
+22. Create a test for the _salesAnalysisReport_ Lambda function.

-Tip: You don't need to worry about parameters, so enter an event name and accept the default hello-world test event.
+**Tip**: You don't need to worry about parameters, so enter an event name and accept the default `hello-world test event`.

-23. Run the salesAnalysisReport test.
+23. **Run** the _salesAnalysisReport test_.
 If the test succeeds, you should have an email report in a couple of minutes.

 24. If the Lambda function test execution failed, use the logs to review any errors, address them, and run the test again.
-Here are some troubleshooting tips that you can try:
+Here are some _troubleshooting tips_ that you can try:

 - Review the logs from Amazon CloudWatch Logs for both Lambda functions:
   - If you see an error about connecting to the café database, check that your security groups are configured correctly.
   - If you see an error about timeout, check that the timeout is set to 30 seconds.
   - If you see an error about lambda_function not found, check that you have configured the correct handler.